After the French Revolution until World War I

 During the Napoleonic conquests, the former Southern provinces were incorporated into the French Republic in 1795.
 Jews residing there, benefited from decrees proclaiming the equality of all citizens.
 On March 17, 1808, Napoleon recognized in a legal way Judaism as a religion organized by synagogues and administrated by consistories.
 The small Jewish communities in our region depend on the consistories (2) of Krefeld (Germany) and Trier (France).
 After Napoleon’s defeat at the battle of Waterloo, near Brussels, our territory is incorporated into the newly formed Kingdom of the Netherlands.

 By the revolution of 1830, Belgium gained independence and became the Kingdom of Belgium.
-The Belgian Constitution proclaims the separation between religion and the state.
+The Belgian Constitution proclaims the separation between religion and state.
 Judaism becomes an officially recognized religion and its practice is free.
 Jewish education is legally organized by the national authorities, in this case the Ministry of Justice.
 Today the Jewish Central Consistory of Belgium is in charge of managing all practical questions about Jewish life; appointments of rabbis, cantors, beadles, ritual slaughters and religious teachers; it is also responsible for the official recognition of synagogues.

 During the 19th century, the Jewish population of Belgium increased slowly thanks to the arrival of Jews of Alsace and Lorraine in Southern Belgium, German Jews to Brussels and Dutch Jews to Antwerp.
 The consistories, instituted by Napoleon served as models to organize religious Jewish life in Belgium.